 Argentinian bodegas have finally learned to exploit their natural assets.
 MAGGIE ROSEN asks if their moment in the sun can last

-Once upon a time, winemakers in Argentina had it easy.
+Once upon a time, Argentinian winemakers had it easy.
 Every drop of their considerable crop was swallowed up by an appreciative local audience who – as recently as 30 years ago – drank up to 90 litres per person, per year.
 Grapes were grown in just a few regions – often sharing space with other fruit, nuts or flowers – and the notion of a ‘vintage’ was all but non-existent.

 In those days, Argentinian winemakers didn’t have the same worries as their counterparts abroad.
-The concept of restricting yields (perish the thought); decisions about oak vs stainless steel (not an issue, they used cement); and the myriad other agonising details that factor into modern viticulture and vinification were as far from their minds as the Andean peaks are for a tango dancer in stilettos.
+The concept of restricting yields (perish the thought); decisions about oak vs stainless steel (not an issue, they used cement); and the myriad other agonising details that factor into modern Argentinian viticulture and vinification were as far from their minds as the Andean peaks are for a tango dancer in stilettos.
 Argentines made Argentine wine for Argentines.
 And everyone was happy.

 ‘Much of our wine was actually quite horrible,’ admits Marina Beltrame, who opened the country’s first wine programme for professionals – the Escuela Argentina de Sommeliers, in Buenos Aires.
 ‘We’d been making and drinking the same kind of wine for hundreds of years.’

 Fast forward to 2003, and how things have changed.
-During the 1990s, a combination of economic fortune, curiosity, and a realisation that domestic consumers were no longer a captive audience encouraged Argentina’s winemakers to seek inspiration – and customers – abroad.
+During the 1990s, a combination of economic fortune, curiosity, and a realisation that domestic consumers were no longer a captive audience encouraged Argentinian winemakers to seek inspiration – and customers – abroad.
 They began to think more strategically about the global market, and financial stability enabled them to invest ambitiously in the kind of technology and equipment necessary to compete with their next-door neighbours in Chile, as well as other countries.

-’We started to travel, to understand what consumers wanted, and we heard what journalists were saying,’ says José Alberto Zuccardi, scion at the eponymous company that makes Santa Julia, FuZion and Q wines.
+‘We started to travel, to understand what consumers wanted, and we heard what journalists were saying,’ says José Alberto Zuccardi, scion at the eponymous company that makes Santa Julia, FuZion and Q wines.
 Zuccardi says this was a kind of epiphany for Argentina.
 ‘We tasted wines from places like Australia and California – vivacious, lively, fruity wines, some with oak, some without.
 And we started asking ourselves why we weren’t making wines like this too.’
-About the same time, foreign investors and winemakers began taking an interest in Argentina, bringing with them international business acumen and oenological insight.
+About the same time, foreign investors and winemakers began taking an interest in Argentinian wine, bringing with them international business acumen and oenological insight.
 For many, it was love at first sight.
 American winemaker Paul Hobbs was smitten almost from the moment he arrived in 1988 to see Nicolás Catena’s operations.
 ‘The raw materials were amazing,’ he says.
-‘And I was impressed by the way the vineyards were planted – the tight spacing, single vertical trellises, on the European model.
+‘And I was impressed by the way the Argentinian vineyards were planted – the tight spacing, single vertical trellises, on the European model.
 They were way ahead of Chile in terms of both vineyard practices, and terroir.’

-Yet when Hobbs was taken into the winery, it was a different story.
+Yet when Hobbs was taken into the Argentinian winery, it was a different story.
 ‘The wines were rank, oxidised and over-sulphurised,’ he recalls.
 ‘Yet the winemakers were well educated.
 The problem was they had no perspective: they’d never tasted wines from outside their own domain.’

 To their credit, rather than resisting intervention, export-minded winemakers listened carefully and acted.
 As a result, some home-grown companies were sold outright to foreigners, while others have entered into partnerships.
 Many companies retain the feel of a family business today – albeit an extended one with lots of foreign cousins.